What to do if…

 Scope note

-This is first-steps guidance for the first hours/days after an unexpected PIP.
-Later decisions (grievance, adjustments, settlement discussions, tribunal deadlines) may need specialist employment advice based on your contract and facts.
+These are first steps for the first hours or days after an unexpected PIP.
+Later decisions about a grievance, adjustments, settlement discussions, tribunal deadlines, or leaving the job may need specialist employment advice based on your contract and facts.

 Important note

-This is general information, not legal advice.
-Workplace procedures and your rights can depend on your employment status, contract terms, and the employer’s policies.
-If you think discrimination, health-related issues, or retaliation may be involved, consider getting tailored advice early.
+This is general information, not legal advice, medical advice, financial advice, therapy, or professional advice.
+Workplace procedures and rights can depend on your employment status, contract, employer policies, and the facts.

 Additional Resources